mfoc/TweakFox/README.md

 1) To automatically customise the navigation bar in Firefox according to a user specified custom arrangement.

-2) To automatically configure virtually any Firefox preferences according to a given set of user-specified preferences.
+2) To automatically configure virtually any Firefox preference according to a given set of user-specified preferences.

    Note:  Firefox preferences may be accessed and modified at any time